Fotolia this month saw its 30 millionth image uploaded to the site consolidating its position as one of the world’s largest stock agencies.

 There are however some useful tips on how to make this process even quicker and more effective.

 Fotolia allows you to choose between photos, vectors, illustrations and video files if the user already knows which file type they wish to download.
-Simply type in the search term and using the drop down menu chose the desired format.
+Simply type in the search term and using the drop down menu choose the desired format.

 Next to the search bar once you’ve entered your relevant keyword/s you’re be directed to the initial search page results.
 You can filter these through a few means including: